hiroki-chen/picachv-proof/plan.md

 # TODOs

-[x] Implement the pluggable API set module: use Rust-to-Rust FFI.
+- [x] Implement the pluggable API set module: use Rust-to-Rust FFI.
 Caveat: [see here](./docs/api_load.md).
-[ ] Implement the type coercion for any two comparable data field arrays.
+- [ ] Implement the type coercion for any two comparable data field arrays.
-[ ] Implement aggregation and DP on it.
+- [ ] Implement aggregation and DP on it.
-  [x] Implement aggregation expression generation.
+  - [x] Implement aggregation expression generation.
-  [ ] Implement basic query to `PhysicalExpr` lowering down: should differentiate different cases (e.g., `groupby`, applying aggregation on a single list).
+  - [ ] Implement basic query to `PhysicalExpr` lowering down: should differentiate different cases (e.g., `groupby`, applying aggregation on a single list).
-  [ ] Implement the executor for aggretation.
+  - [ ] Implement the executor for aggretation.
-[ ] Implement an parser that automatically generates the API layer.
+- [ ] Implement an parser that automatically generates the API layer.
-  [ ] Human-reable policy parser: use `lalrpop`.
+  - [ ] Human-reable policy parser: use `lalrpop`.
-    * Syntax: partially done.
+    - [ ] Syntax: partially done.
-    * AST design: WIP.
+    - [ ] AST design: WIP.
-    * codegen to Rust: WIP.
+    - [ ] codegen to Rust: WIP.
+    - [ ] procedural macro generation.